Geoffrey Briggs: Legal career

 In 1954, Briggs was appointed Attorney General of Eastern Nigeria.
 He was appointed a Queen's Counsel for Nigeria in 1955.
 In 1958, he was appointed Puisne Judge of the Unified Judiciary of Sarawak, North Borneo and Brunei.
 He served there until 1962 when he was appointed Chief Judicial Commissioner for the Western Pacific.

 In 1965, he was appointed Puisne Judge in Hong Kong and later promoted to Chief Justice of Hong Kong in 1973 upon the retirement of Ivo Rigby.
 In that position, he served concurrently as Chief Justice of Brunei.
 He served as Chief Justice of Brunei and Hong Kong until 1979.
 He was knighted in the 1974 New Year Honours.

-Retirement
+Later years

 Briggs retired to England in 1979.
 He continued to serve in a number of judicial roles in retirement, including President of the Brunei Court of Appeals (1979–1988), Justice of Appeal, Court of Appeal, Gibraltar (1983 to 1988) and President of the Pensions Appeal Tribunal for England and Wales (1980 to 1987).
 He died in Bath in 1993.